what is interoception

 • sluggish muscles

-• drooping eyes
+• blurry eyes

-• heavy muscles
+• heavy or slow muscles

-• a tight feeling in your chest
+• a tight feeling in the chest

 • a racing heart